 Although the community could not gather for this year’s exhibition, residents were still willing to host sculptures.

-Bryant-Greenwell said residents were supportive of the show and very moved by it.
+Residents were supportive of the show and very moved by it, Bryant-Greenwell said.
 One couple she spoke with shared that political action is very near to them, so they felt personally connected to the theme.

 Sculpture hosts Shirley and Scott Wayne said the theme was more important than ever, and that the exhibition “is a part of the neighborhood.”